-Ecuador was a party to bilateral investment treaties with Argentina, Bolivia, Canada, Chile, China, France, Germany, Spain, Italy, the Netherlands, Peru, Spain, Sweden, Switzerland, the United Kingdom, the United States, and Venezuela.
-On May 3, 2017, the National Assembly rejected the bilateral investment treaties with Argentina, Bolivia, Canada, Chile, China, Italy, the Netherlands, Peru, Spain, Switzerland, the United States and Venezuela on the basis that these treaties favored private investors over the interests of the Republic.
-This rejection initiated a process of withdrawal of Ecuador from these bilateral investment treaties, although the negotiation of new bilateral investment treaties with certain of these countries is under consideration.
+Ecuador is party to bilateral investment treaties with Argentina, Bolivia, Canada, Chile, China, Costa Rica, France, Germany, Spain, Italy, the Netherlands, Peru, Russia, Spain, Sweden, Switzerland, the United Kingdom, the United States, and Venezuela.
+On May 3, 2017, the National Assembly rejected certain of these bilateral investment treaties, including those with the United States, Canada, Spain, China and Italy on the basis that these treaties favored private investors over the interests of the Republic.
+This rejection has the effect of initiating a process of withdrawal of Ecuador from these bilateral investment treaties, although the negotiation of new bilateral investment treaties with certain of these countries is under consideration.
 Investments made during the term of these treaties will still be subject to its protections despite Ecuador's withdrawal which could have an effect on prospective investments following withdrawal.
-Bilateral investment treaties with the following countries have already either been terminated or expired: Cuba, the Dominican Republic, El Salvador, Finland, Guatemala, Honduras, Nicaragua, Paraguay, Romania and Uruguay.
-On May 8, 2017, the president of the Comisión para la Auditoria Integral Ciudadana de los Tratados de Protección Recíproca de Inversiones y del Sistema de Arbitraje en Materia de Inversiones ("CAITISA") delivered the final audit report of 27 bilateral investment treaties to former President Correa, which finalized a process initiated in 2008.
-The audit report concluded that bilateral investment treaties are not useful for attracting foreign direct investment, because Ecuador only received 0.79% of the global foreign direct investment that flowed to Latin America and the Caribbean.
-The principal sources of foreign direct investment that flow into Ecuador are from Brazil, Mexico and Panama, none of which have a bilateral investment treaty with Ecuador, and of the seven largest foreign investors in Ecuador, only 23% come from a country which has a bilateral investment treaty with Ecuador.
-The CAITISA report recommended that Ecuador should enter into agreements with direct investors on a case-by-case basis, allowing more flexibility in regards to dispute resolution clauses, better protection for the Republic by tailoring the definition of "investment" more appropriately to the specific circumstances and a new framework for investors' rights and obligations.
-On May 16, 2017, Ecuador formally denounced and terminated bilateral investment treaties with Argentina, Bolivia, Canada, Chile, China, France, Germany, Italy, Northern Ireland, the Netherlands, Peru, Spain, Sweden, Switzerland, the United Kingdom, the United States and Venezuela.
+Bilateral investment treaties with the following countries have either been terminated or expired: Cuba, the Dominican Republic, El Salvador, Finland, Guatemala, Honduras, Nicaragua, Paraguay, Romania and Uruguay.

-On December 12, 2014, representatives from Ecuador's Ministry of Foreign Commerce signed a trade agreement with the European Union.
+In addition, on December 12, 2014, representatives from Ecuador's Ministry of Foreign Commerce signed a trade agreement with the European Union.
 For more information see "Balance of Payments and Foreign Trade-Foreign Trade-Trade Policy."